-- 01 No new permanent structures should be constructed in Primitive recreation opportunity spectrum settings to maintain the unmodified character of these landscapes. - 02 To retain the desired primitive recreation opportunity spectrum settings, routes should be managed as a Trail class 1 or 2.
+- 01 To retain the unmodified character of these landscapes, new permanent facilities should not be constructed in primitive recreation opportunity spectrum settings. - 02 To retain the desired primitive recreation opportunity spectrum settings, routes should be managed as a Trail class 1 or 2.